TunedMystic/gingersnap/assets/posts/documentation.md

 		"name": "Gingersnap",
 		"host": "gingersnap.dev",
 		"tagline": "The Snappy Way to Build Static Sites.", "description": "Gingersnap is a simple and effortless static site generator.
-Get up and running with one command, and export the site when you're ready to publish!"
+Get up and running with one command, and export the site when you're ready to publish!", "theme": "pink",
+		"display": "grid"
 	},
 	"homepage": [
 		"$featured",